Sonia-96/MyStudyNotes/C++/C++Notes.md

 ### Method (member functions)

+- The functions inside a class are called methods.

 - A class is declared in a .hpp file.
 Its methods are implemented in .cpp file.

-- A method that doesn't change anyt data within a class should be declared `const`.
+- A method that doesn't change any data within a class should be declared `const`.

   - Note, remember to add `const` after the function_name in both .cpp and .hpp files, or you'll get a linking erorr.